QUESTION: How much time do I need to learn problem-solving skills?

 JOAN: You need internet access with the ability to stream video and join live webinars, have a test date, or at least, have your ATT or be in process to obtain Authorization To Test.
 If you are a nursing student preparing for an exit exam or you’re waiting for your ATT, contact us to help you decide the best time to start.

-International Nurses need a functional level of English in oral, comprehension, reading, and writing skills.
-To request a language assessment, email [email protected] or call/text 727 967 1891
+International Nurses need a functional level of English in oral, reading, and writing skills.
+To request a language assessment, email support@happyNCLEX.com or call/text 727 967 1891

 QUESTION: I am interested in your program; however, I’m currently waiting for my ATT to retake the NCLEX for the 2nd time.
 I still don’t have my ATT, but hope to receive it in the next few weeks.
 Would it benefit me to purchase your program now, or wait until I receive my official ATT?

 JOAN: If you don’t have an ATT, let us know before you register and we’ll help you decide the best time to start training.

 QUESTION: I just need to know if I will be able to access the training and coaching at my available time, which will be evenings after work everyday?

 JOAN: Yes!
 Group Coaching demonstrations are held at different times to meet the needs of members and all are recorded so you don’t miss anything.
-Training is self paced and personal coaching keeps you motivated, on your time.
+Training is self paced and personal coaching keeps you stay motivated, on your time.
 I am here with you daily.
 You are not left on your own.
 I do one-to-one meetings throughout your training, as needed.